 You'll be encouraged to join the Society of Chiropodists and Podiatrists which is currently free.
 Although membership is not essential it may benefit you whilst studying the course.

 Teaching and assessment

-A wide range of teaching and learning approaches are provided including lectures, tutorials, patient centred education, analysis of NHS policy and private practice, problem-based learning and specialist guest speakers.
-Within this is incorporated in house treatment of patients in the Podiatry Clinic and hands-on placements within a practice setting.
-Where possible, expert patients support your learning by sharing their understanding of the lived experience of their condition.
+A wide range of teaching and learning approaches are provided including seminars, group work, practical experience, lectures, staff or student lead tutorials, case based tutorials, virtual learning, role play, clinical practice and placement.
+Within this in-house treatment of patients in the podiatry clinic and hands-on placements within a practice setting is incorporated.
+Where possible, patients with a history of podiatry conditions support your learning by sharing their experiences.

 How much will it cost me?